NabeeshaKhatoon/SPORTS-EVENT/README.md

-Sports Event Webpage
+**Sports Event Webpage**

-Overview
+**Overview**

-This is a simple, responsive webpage for an upcoming sports event.
-The page includes a navigation bar, a background image slider, and event information.
-The images slide automatically, providing a dynamic background for the page.
+This project is a simple, responsive webpage for an upcoming sports event.
+The webpage features a navigation bar, a dynamic background image slider, and sections providing information about the event.
+The background images slide automatically, adding visual appeal to the webpage.

-Files
+**Files**

-index.html: This file contains the HTML structure of the webpage. style.css: This file contains the CSS styles that define the design and layout of the webpage.
+- index.html: Contains the HTML structure of the webpage.

+- style.css: Contains the CSS styles that define the design and layout of the webpage.

-How It Works
+**How It Works**

-HTML Structure
+**HTML Structure**

-The HTML page includes a navigation bar at the top with links to different sections of the event site: Home, Schedule, Speaker, Venue, and Contact.
+- Navigation Bar: The webpage includes a navigation bar at the top with links to various sections: Home, Schedule, Speaker, Venue, and Contact.

-There is a header section that displays information about an upcoming sports event, including the date and a call-to-action button for more information.
+- Header Section: Displays details about the upcoming sports event, including the event title, date, and a call-to-action button.

-The webpage utilizes a background image slider that automatically cycles through multiple images.
+- Background Image Slider: The webpage features a background image slider that cycles through images automatically, creating a dynamic and visually appealing background.

-CSS Styles
+**CSS Styles**

-Global Styles: All elements are styled with zero margins and padding, and the font-family is set to Georgia, serif.
+- Global Styles: Basic styles are applied globally, with all elements having zero margins and padding, and the font-family set to Georgia, serif.

-Navigation Bar: The navigation bar is styled to stick to the top, with white text on a black background.
-The navigation links change their background color on hover.
+- Navigation Bar: A sticky navigation bar with white text on a black background.
+Hovering over the links changes the background color.

-Button: The button is styled with padding, rounded corners, and a hover effect that changes its background color.
+- Button: The call-to-action button is styled with padding, rounded corners, and a hover effect that changes its background color.

-Background Slider: A key feature of the webpage is the background slider.
-The images change automatically at set intervals, with a smooth transition effect.
+- Background Slider: The background images slide automatically every 15 seconds.
+Smooth transitions are used to enhance the visual experience.

-Text Section: The event text information is centrally positioned on the page, with headings styled for better visual presentation.
+- Text Section: The event details are centered on the page, with headings styled for readability and impact.

-Key Features
+**Key Features**

-Responsive Navigation Bar: A simple horizontal navigation bar with links.
+- Responsive Navigation Bar: A simple and responsive horizontal navigation bar with links to different sections of the webpage.

-Background Image Slider: The background images change automatically every 15 seconds.
-You can adjust the timing or the images in the CSS file.
+- Background Image Slider: The background images automatically change every 15 seconds.
+You can adjust the interval timing or replace the images by editing the style.css file.

-Event Information: Includes an event title, date, and a button to view more information.
+- Event Information: The page features event details, including the event title, date, and a button to view more information.

+**How to Use**

+- Open index.html in your preferred browser to view the webpage.

+- Modify the HTML structure in index.html as needed to customize event details.

+- Customize the look and feel of the webpage by editing style.css.
+You can change the timing for the background image slider or replace the images with your own.

+- Ensure that the webpage is responsive by testing it on different screen sizes and devices.

+**Technologies Used**

+- HTML5: For the structure of the webpage.

+- CSS3: For styling and layout, including animations and responsiveness.